 - Thick tarps that you can tie wrap tightly around the tire

-6. Remove tires from vehicles that you’re storing for a long time.
+5. Remove tires from vehicles that you’ve been storing for a long time

-If you are storing a car for more than a couple months, consider removing the tires from the car completely.
-Leaving the tires on the car can cause flat spotting.
-If you can’t remove the tires, at the very least be sure to take the car for a ride every few months so that the tires get some use.
+If you’re storing a car for more than a couple of months, consider removing the tires completely since leaving the tires on the vehicle can cause flat spotting.
+If you can’t remove the tires, at the very least, take the car for a ride every few months so that the tires get some use.
 Tires do best in service because movement keeps oil evenly distributed in the rubber, which helps prevent it from drying out.

-7. Professionally inspect the tires before remounting them on a vehicle.
+6. Professionally inspect the tires before remounting them on a vehicle

 After tire storage:

-- Check the tire’s sidewall for a US Department of Transportation Number that will help you determine the age of the tire.
+- Check the tire’s sidewall for a U.S. Department of Transportation Number that will help you determine its age.

-- Have the tires professionally inspected for signs of its age.
+- Have the tires professionally inspected for signs of aging.